RUSA Book and Media Awards

 The Andrew Carnegie Medals for Excellence in Fiction and Nonfiction, first awarded in 2012, are awarded to the author of the best book for adult readers in two categories — fiction and nonfiction.
 Two additional authors shortlisted in each of the categories will be named finalists.
 The winning authors and finalists will receive cash prizes ($5,000 and $1,500 each respectively).
 The award is co-sponsored by Booklist and RUSA, with the long and shortlists of selected titles being drawn from the annual RUSA CODES Notable Books and Booklist’s Editors’ Choice lists.

 An annual series initiated under the auspices of the Emerging Technologies Section (ETS) of the Reference and User Services Association (RUSA) of ALA to recognize outstanding reference sites on the World Wide Web.

 Each year the History Section's Historical Materials Committee compiles and publishes its “Best Historical Materials” in RQ.
 In addition, the Committee evaluates the pattern and effectiveness of coverage in all fields of history, promotes enhanced availability of historical works and information, and serves as liaison among bibliographers, indexers, publishers, and professional associations.
 The winners are selected by the Historical Materials committee under the auspices of the HISTORY section of RUSA.

 Identifies outstanding web sites for librarians involved in providing business reference services.
-The winners are selected by the Best Business Websites committee under the auspices of the BRASS section of RUSA.
+The winners are selected by the Best Business Web Resources Award committee under the auspices of the BRASS section of RUSA.

 Established in 1974, this medal honors the creation of a reference work of outstanding quality and significance, including, but not limited to: writing, compiling, editing, or publishing books or electronic information.
 The winners are selected by the Dartmouth Medal committee under the auspices of the CODES section of RUSA.